Emeline Michel

 Emeline Michel, born in Gonaïves, is a Haitian singer who has been called "The Joni Mitchell of Haiti."
 Her songs merge native Haitian compas and rara music with jazz, pop, bossa nova, and samba.
-She's a well accomplished dancer, versatile vocalist, songwriter and producer.
-She sang a version of Jimmy Cliff's Many Rivers to Cross at Hope for Haiti Now: A Global Benefit for Earthquake Relief.
+She is a well accomplished dancer, versatile vocalist, songwriter and producer.
+She sang a version of Jimmy Cliff's "Many Rivers to Cross" at Hope for Haiti Now: A Global Benefit for Earthquake Relief.